self-host/self-host/docs/production_deployment.md

 Make sure to place the file in any of these three locations.

-# Docker (using Portainer)
+# Docker

-For details on how to deploy using Docker, see the following [guide](https://github.com/self-host/self-host/blob/main/docs/portainer_deployment.md).
+For details on how to deploy using Docker, see the following [guide](https://github.com/self-host/self-host/blob/main/docs/docker_deployment.md).

 # Kubernetes